UnixMC-Project/.github/profile/README.md

 ## License

 UnixMC is protected under a custom End User License Agreement (EULA) to ensure the best experience for all users and maintain the integrity of our project.
-Please review the EULA before contributing or participating in the UnixMC community: [MIT License](https://github.com/UnixMC-Project/.github/blob/main/EULA.md).
+Please review the EULA before contributing or participating in the UnixMC community: [UnixMC EULA](https://github.com/UnixMC-Project/.github/blob/main/EULA.md).

 ## Acknowledgments